David Strickland: Death

 On March 20, 1999, Strickland and comedian Andy Dick flew from Los Angeles to Las Vegas and spent three days partying in strip clubs.
 After checking into a motel, Strickland spent time with a prostitute, consumed six bottles of beer, and then hanged himself with a bed sheet over the ceiling beam.
 He died during the morning hours of March 22, 1999, at the age of 29.
 His body was discovered by a private investigator hired by his friend and co-star Brooke Shields when Strickland missed his appearance in Los Angeles Municipal Court for cocaine possession.
 Evidence of drug use was found in his room.
 The Clark County Coroner concluded that Strickland's body bore the marks of a previous suicide attempt.

 After much discussion, the writers of Suddenly Susan decided to deal with Strickland's death directly by killing off his character, Todd Stites.
 In the show's third season finale, "A Day in a Life", Todd fails to appear at work one day.
 When Susan calls Todd regarding tickets to a show, his pager vibrates on his desk.
 Susan spends the day searching for Todd, learning for the first time about a number of good deeds he had done throughout his life.
 The episode ends when the police call Jack while he, Susan, and the other characters are gathered in a prayer circle for Todd's well-being.
-The details of Todd's death are left ambiguous.
+The details of Todd's fate are left ambiguous.
 The episode is peppered with confessional-style monologues delivered directly into the camera by Shields and the show's supporting cast.